 Now add those two numbers together

 Congratulations!
 You just found your sales goal.
-When you add the amount of money you want to make as a wedding planner to the total amount you need to spend to make that money… you get the total number of sales you need in a year.
+When you add the money you want to make as a wedding planner to the total amount you need to spend to make that money… you get the total number of sales you need in a year.

 How many weddings can your business handle in a year?